In this blog when we refer to women/females we are referring to those presumed female at birth.

 A note of caution: PELVIC PAIN

 If you have had pelvic pain in pregnancy that doesn’t resolve quickly after the delivery, we do recommend that you seek specific advice.
 Pregnancy related pelvic girdle pain can link with pelvic floor weakness, increased tone pelvic floor (tight muscles that don’t relax well).
 You will need to regain great inner and outer core strength.
-Contact us for more information if this is your concern.
+Book in for an appointment for more information if this is your concern.